Get on the Spiky Side.

 Bonus Video Slideshow.
 Extra 50 Short Styles.

-Hair spiking's easy, it depends on hair type and type of spike required.
-Hardened professionals brandishing lengthy aggressive looking spikes often use glue but we're not in that league.
-Everyday styling products will see us through for any here.
+Making pointy locks is easy, it depends on hair type and type of spike required.
+Hardened professionals brandishing lengthy aggressive looking barbs often used glue but we're not in that league.
+Everyday products will see us through for any here.
 Gel gives a wet effect, wax a dry matte, and mousse volumizes.
-If you have normal or thick hair smooth your product of choice into the front section and spike away.
+If you have normal or thick strands, smooth your product of choice into the front section and pull to an apex.
 Twist the ends for definition.
 Combining fine or limp hair and spikes is ambitious.
-You'll need as much volume as humanly possible using thickening shampoo, volumizing mousse etc. Then it's a balancing act with length, too long and spikes will flop, too short and the hair looks sparse.
-Holding spray, if beneficial.
+You'll need as much volume as humanly possible using thickening shampoo, volumizing mousse etc. Then it's a balancing act with length, too long and it will flop, too short and the covering looks sparse.
+Use holding spray, if beneficial.
 Finally, an artist should know when to finish.
 Don't overdo it.

 Theatrics in Mind.

 Considering spikes?
 Remember, keep eyes and mind open.
-Hair can express mood so take the time to explore possibilities.
-What's interesting about spikes is they're not the kind of style you need wear every day.
-Keep a completely different style daily and wear spikes for special occasions.
-For instance, we only see Ellen Degeneres wear her hair spiked when posing for fashion magazines and makeup ads.
+Fashion can express mood so take the time to explore possibilities.
+What's interesting about hair horns is they're not the kind of style you need wear every day.
+Keep a completely different daytime fallback and wear spikes for special occasions.
+For instance, we only see Ellen Degeneres wear her hair in points when posing for fashion magazines and makeup ads.
 And she's attended by personal stylists.
 Not that spikes are excessive work but it's nice to have something in reserve when needed.

 Wild and Free.

 Photographs of wild, free ideas that are wearable and unique.
 Although on the surface these wouldn't seem professional, apply a soupcon of modification, a good portion are suitable for office jobs.
 They shine when you desire something different.
-If you're bored of your usual short haircut, borrow elements from these and spruce it up a notch.
-These cuts and styles scream trend and fashion with the interplay of colors, textures, and different lengths.
+If you're bored of your usual cut, borrow elements from these and spruce it up a notch.
+These illustrations scream trend and fashion with the interplay of colors, textures, and different lengths.

 Age-old riddle: is spiking and leaving bangs making things too weird?
-Usually yes, so combine bangs up in the spikes.
-Prefer bangs?
-Try spiking them down in a mirror image of the top spikes, makes fun, interesting styles.
+Usually yes, so combine front edges up in the points.
+Prefer a fringe?
+Try pulling it into points down in a mirror image of the top, makes fun, interesting effects.
 Mess up and it can drag the effect downwards.
 A gamble, but calculated, much practice is required.